Gliptal/TPW-Settings/README.md

 Limitations
 ======

 - JVM is required.
-Most PCs come with it installed by default, and if you don't have it you should (unless you have valid reason not to).
+Most PCs come with it installed by default, and if you don't have it you should install it (unless you have a valid reason not to).
 - `TPW_MODS.hpp` must be in the same folder with `TPW Settings.jar` in order for the program to work.
 - If you wish to simply rename a preset you must select it, delete it, and save it again with the new name.
 - Presets are not backwards compatible: you can make them so by adding the right lines at the right places manually (just edit the .PRST files with a text editor).